Year 5 2024 - 2025

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
-During the Summer term we will be investigating topics related to Space and Forces.
+During the second part of Summer term we will be investigating Forces.

 RE

 For RE we will continue to use the Questful RE planning.
-This half term we will complete our focus on St Paul, his transformation into faith, his writings and his missionary journeys to understand how Christianity spread across the world.
+This half term we will focus on a difficult topic: Loss, death and Christian Hope.

 We will explore through these key questions: